testedwithf5/testedwithf5.github.io/_posts/2020-01-10-dependency-injection.md

 >Q:  OK, but it looks like all I did was bump my "new" statement up a level.
 Now instead of `new Service()`, I need to create `new Service(new DependencyOne(), new DependencyTwo()`

 At some point you are going to have what's known as a "composition root" where you need to make the decisions of how new instances are created.
 To help with this, we can use dependency injection frameworks such as Lamar, StructureMap or AutoFac.
-These frameworks are known as "containers" and they are responsible for creating the "dependency graph" (there are a lot of terms associated with this concept, any they will start to make sense as you start working with it).
+These frameworks are known as "containers" and they are responsible for creating the "dependency graph" (there are a lot of terms associated with this concept, any they will start to make sense as you get more comfortable with it).

 >Q:  Why do I want to do this?